reteo/Survival-Industry/Recipe.md

 Expanded Redstone is also in the pack, mainly as a way to expand world interaction.
 Block placers, block breakers, configurable redstone clocks, several sensors, line-of-sight wireless redstone, and redstone math devices are a part of what this mod offers, and it expands what redstone can do in the physical world.

-Originally, this pack had Tinker's Construct.
-Since then, the mod has been removed, since it is no longer supported.
+Due to the removal of Tinker's Construct, all of its addons had to be removed as well.
 One player had requested a replacement for the Tinker's Mechworks igniter, so it has been added.

 #### Storage